Head massages have benefits such as hair growth promotion, lowered blood pressure, and more. They may be beneficial for headaches as well.

 At Monreal’s clinic, a 45-minute cranial-sacral massage would likely cost around $60.

-A head massage offers a variety of benefits, whether you use your fingertips or you get one from a professional.
+A head massage offers many benefits, whether you use your own fingertips or you get one from a professional.

 A head massage may help relieve stress and reduce tension.
 It may also ease migraine or headache pain, lower blood pressure, improve circulation to your head and neck, and promote hair growth.